How to get out of travel debt

 multiple cards credit cards for more tips.

-Make your repayments on time
+Make your credit card repayments

 Avoid unnecessary late payments by asking your credit provider